-Eastern University expects prospective students to have followed a college preparatory curriculum in their secondary education, including courses in humanities, mathematics, laboratory sciences and social studies.
+Eastern University expects prospective students to have followed a college preparatory curriculum during high school, including courses in English literature and writing, mathematics, physical & life sciences, and social studies.
 The University will consider prospective students for admission based on the following criteria:

-- Class Rank: graduating in the top 50% of one’s high school class
+- Class Rank: graduating within the top 50% of one’s high school class

 Do I need to submit test scores to apply to Eastern University?

 Eastern University, long touting the motto of faith, reason, and justice, has made the decision to adopt a test optional approach to all undergraduate admission decisions for the 2023-24 academic year.
 A test-optional admissions policy means that test scores are not required for regular admission to the University.